 How Do REITs Make Money?

-In previous blogs, we’ve touched on the idea of passive income for investors.
-One way to pursue passive income is the Real Estate Investment Trust, or REIT.
-Unlike other types of investments that strive to provide passive income, such as the Delaware statutory trust, REITs are positioned as securities.
-In other words, investors put their capital into the companies that manage portfolios, potentially receiving income in return.
+In previous blogs, we've touched on the idea of passive income for investors.
+One way to pursue passive income is the Real Estate Investment Trust or REIT.
+Unlike other investments that strive to provide passive income, such as the Delaware Statutory Trust, REITs are positioned as securities.
+In other words, investors put their capital (via sponsors/management firms) into real estate companies, potentially receiving income in return.

 But how exactly does this happen?
-How do REITs make money, passing it to investors?
+How do REITs make money, which is passed on to investors?
 This can happen in two ways: rental income and property appreciation.

 What They Are

-Real Estate Investment Trusts came into existence in 1960, when legislation was introduced that offered real estate investment options to middle-class Americans.
+Real Estate Investment Trusts came into existence in 1960.
+Legislation was introduced that offered real estate investment options to middle-class Americans.
 These days, a REIT is a company that buys, sells, manages, and finances real estate assets.
-The goal here is to generate income for investors.
+The goal is to generate income for investors.

 According to NAREIT, there are four different types of REITs: